Younes-Alaoui-Ismaili/IOT-Greenhouse/README.md

-README for IoT-based Smart Mini Greenhouse
-Overview

-This project is developed and maintained by IoT-Experts as part of a professional contract under Canadian law.
-It adheres to advanced architectural software principles, showcasing our expertise in scalable IoT solutions for agricultural applications.

-The architecture follows a distributed system model combining event-driven and modular design approaches.
-Each subsystem operates independently while sharing real-time data via MQTT and RESTful APIs to ensure robustness, scalability, and ease of maintenance.

-This project is developed and maintained by IoT-Experts as part of a professional contract.
-It aims to showcase our expertise in creating scalable and efficient IoT solutions tailored for agricultural applications.

-This document outlines the features and enhancements of the IoT-based Smart Mini Greenhouse project.
-The goal of this project is to provide a scalable, efficient, and technologically advanced solution for greenhouse management using IoT technologies.
-It emphasizes a modular design for adaptability, advanced data analytics, and robust security measures to ensure effective performance.

-Key Features

-Architectural Diagram

-Below is a high-level architectural overview of the Smart Greenhouse system:

-Sensors and Actuators:

-Sensors: CO2 (MQ-135), Temperature/Humidity (DHT22), Light (BH1750), Soil Moisture.

-Actuators: Irrigation Pump, Cooling Fans, Grow Lights.

-Communication Protocols:

-MQTT for sensor and actuator data transmission.

-RESTful APIs for remote control and data retrieval.

-Middleware:

-Node-RED for processing and visualizing data.

-Cloud platform (e.g., Blynk™) for dashboards and remote monitoring.

-Client Access:

-Mobile and web interfaces for real-time data visualization and control.

-Architectural Highlights

-Event-Driven Architecture: Real-time updates and data synchronization across sensors and actuators.

-Modular Design: Each module (e.g., CO2 monitoring, irrigation control) operates independently to simplify maintenance and scalability.

-Cloud Integration: Connects with IoT platforms like Blynk™ for real-time dashboards and remote control.

-Security-Centric Design: Implements TLS for data encryption and role-based access control for operational security.

-1. Advanced Environmental Monitoring

-CO2 Sensors (MQ-135): High-precision sensors monitor carbon dioxide levels to ensure optimal photosynthesis conditions for plant growth.

-UV Radiation Measurement: Maintain and adjust UV exposure for maximizing plant health and productivity with real-time calibration.

-Temperature and Humidity Sensors (DHT22): Real-time data acquisition to ensure stable climate control.

-Soil Moisture Sensors: Maintain optimal soil conditions for plant health.

-Light Sensors (BH1750): Monitor light intensity to ensure plants receive the optimal amount of light.

-2. Energy Efficiency Enhancements

-Solar Panels: Implement photovoltaic systems to reduce reliance on traditional energy sources and power the greenhouse sustainably.

-Battery System: Lithium-ion battery storage ensures uninterrupted operation during low sunlight periods with adaptive load balancing.

-3. Water Management

-Automated Irrigation: Integrate advanced soil moisture sensors to dynamically regulate watering schedules and minimize water waste.

-Rainwater Harvesting: Optimize water usage with automatic rainwater collection systems for environmental sustainability.

-4. Data Analytics and Insights

-AI-Based Analytics: Leverage machine learning algorithms to predict plant growth trends, detect anomalies, and optimize greenhouse conditions.

-Real-Time Alerts: Deploy a notification system to immediately inform users of deviations in temperature, humidity, or CO2 levels via mobile and web platforms.

-5. Scalability for Professional Use

-Modular Design: Expandable architecture allows seamless integration of additional modules like larger panels or additional greenhouses.

-Centralized IoT Platform: Manage and synchronize operations across multiple greenhouses with a unified dashboard for streamlined control.

-6. Security and Data Privacy

-Encrypted Communication: Employ industry-standard TLS encryption protocols to secure data transfer between sensors and the central platform.

-Role-Based Access Control: Implement granular access permissions for administrators, technicians, and users to ensure operational integrity.

-7. Remote Control and Automation

-Mobile and Web Control: Accessible user interfaces provide full control over greenhouse parameters from any device with connectivity.

-Automated Responses: AI-driven automation adjusts environmental variables, such as activating fans for cooling, irrigation for soil moisture, or adjusting light intensity based on predefined thresholds.

-Installation and Setup

-Architectural Style

-The software for this project adheres to a hybrid architectural style combining event-driven architecture, client-server models, and modular microservices.
-This ensures:

-Real-time synchronization of environmental data across all connected sensors and actuators via MQTT.

-Scalability through independent microservices managing specific features (e.g., irrigation, temperature control).

-Secure client-server communication for remote monitoring and control via IoT platforms like Blynk™.

-Hardware Requirements:

-NodeMCU ESP8266 microcontroller for IoT communication.

-DHT22 (temperature and humidity sensor) with high accuracy.

-BH1750 (light sensor) with wide lux range.

-Hygrometer (soil moisture sensor) for precise irrigation control.

-MQ-135 (CO2 sensor) for air quality monitoring.

-Solar panel and battery setup (optional but recommended).

-Software Requirements:

-Node-RED for flow-based visual programming.

-MQTT for lightweight and reliable messaging between devices.

-Blynk™ IoT platform for a user-friendly dashboard and real-time monitoring.

-Steps to Install:

-Connect and configure the hardware components according to the manual.

-Install Node-RED and add required nodes for dashboard and data management.

-Deploy the Node-RED flow provided to handle sensor data and automate processes.

-Link the setup to the Blynk™ platform to monitor conditions remotely and receive alerts.

-Node-RED JSON Flow:

-The Node-RED JSON flow provided includes the following features:

-Integration of CO2, temperature, humidity, soil moisture, and light sensors.

-Automated irrigation triggered by soil moisture levels.

-Real-time visualization of all metrics using gauges and charts.

-MQTT for communication between sensors, actuators, and the central server.## Usage

-- Continuously monitor environmental data through intuitive dashboard visualizations.
-- Utilize predictive analytics to make data-driven adjustments to greenhouse operations.
-- Access historical data to refine strategies for maximizing resource efficiency and plant growth.
-- Use AI-driven automation to handle repetitive tasks, reducing manual intervention.
+# IoT-Based Smart Mini Greenhouse

+## Overview
+The **IoT-Based Smart Mini Greenhouse** is developed and maintained by **IoT-Experts** as part of a professional contract under Canadian law.
+This project adheres to advanced software architectural principles, highlighting our expertise in scalable IoT solutions tailored for agricultural applications.

+The greenhouse system features a distributed architecture, combining event-driven and modular design approaches.
+Independent subsystems share real-time data using MQTT and RESTful APIs to ensure robustness, scalability, and ease of maintenance.

+This document provides an overview of the project's features, architectural highlights, setup instructions, and contribution guidelines.

+---

+## Key Features

+### 1. **Environmental Monitoring**
+- **CO2 Sensors (MQ-135):** Monitor carbon dioxide levels to optimize photosynthesis.
+- **UV Radiation Measurement:** Maintain and adjust UV exposure for healthy plant growth.
+- **Temperature and Humidity Sensors (DHT22):** Ensure stable climate control.
+- **Soil Moisture Sensors:** Dynamically regulate watering schedules.
+- **Light Sensors (BH1750):** Ensure plants receive optimal light intensity.

+### 2. **Energy Efficiency**
+- **Solar Panels:** Reduce reliance on traditional energy sources.
+- **Battery System:** Ensure uninterrupted operation with adaptive load balancing.

+### 3. **Water Management**
+- **Automated Irrigation:** Dynamically adjust watering schedules based on soil moisture.
+- **Rainwater Harvesting:** Collect and utilize rainwater for sustainability.

+### 4. **Data Analytics**
+- **AI-Based Insights:** Predict plant growth trends, detect anomalies, and optimize conditions.
+- **Real-Time Alerts:** Notify users of environmental deviations via mobile and web platforms.

+### 5. **Scalability**
+- **Modular Design:** Seamlessly integrate additional modules or greenhouses.
+- **Centralized Platform:** Manage multiple greenhouses through a unified dashboard.

+### 6. **Security**
+- **Encrypted Communication:** Secure data transfers with TLS protocols.
+- **Role-Based Access Control:** Implement granular permissions for enhanced security.

+### 7. **Remote Control and Automation**
+- **Mobile & Web Interfaces:** Access real-time data and control the greenhouse remotely.
+- **Automated Responses:** AI-driven automation adjusts environmental conditions based on thresholds.

+---

+## Architectural Highlights
+- **Event-Driven Architecture:** Real-time updates across sensors and actuators.
+- **Modular Microservices:** Independent modules simplify maintenance and scalability.
+- **Cloud Integration:** Real-time dashboards and remote control through platforms like Blynk™.

+---

+## Installation and Setup

+### Architectural Style
+This project employs a hybrid architectural style combining event-driven architecture, client-server models, and modular microservices to ensure:
+- Real-time data synchronization via MQTT.
+- Scalability through independent microservices.
+- Secure remote monitoring using IoT platforms like Blynk™.

+### Hardware Requirements
+- **NodeMCU ESP8266:** Microcontroller for IoT communication.
+- **DHT22:** High-accuracy temperature and humidity sensor.
+- **BH1750:** Light sensor with wide lux range.
+- **Hygrometer:** Soil moisture sensor for precise irrigation control.
+- **MQ-135:** CO2 sensor for air quality monitoring.
+- **Solar Panels & Battery:** Optional but recommended for sustainability.

+### Software Requirements
+- **Node-RED:** Flow-based visual programming tool.
+- **MQTT:** Lightweight messaging protocol.
+- **Blynk™:** IoT platform for dashboards and real-time monitoring.

+### Steps to Install
+1. Connect and configure hardware components as per the provided manual.
+2. Install Node-RED and required nodes for dashboard and data processing.
+3. Deploy the provided Node-RED flow to automate processes and visualize data.
+4. Link the setup with the Blynk™ platform for remote monitoring and alerts.

+### Node-RED JSON Flow
+The Node-RED JSON flow includes:
+- Integration of CO2, temperature, humidity, soil moisture, and light sensors.
+- Automated irrigation triggered by soil moisture levels.
+- Real-time visualization with gauges and charts.
+- MQTT-based communication for seamless data exchange.

+---

+## Usage
+- Monitor environmental data via dashboards.
+- Use predictive analytics for data-driven adjustments.
+- Access historical data to optimize resource efficiency.
+- Leverage AI-driven automation for reduced manual intervention.

+---

 ## Contribution

 ### Professional Workflow

-As this project is part of a contractual agreement under Canadian law with IoT-Experts, the following workflow applies:

-1. **Submitting Changes**:
+This project is governed by Canadian contractual law and managed under IoT-Experts' professional standards.

+#### Submitting Changes
-   - All changes or issues must be submitted via GitHub with detailed documentation.
+- Submit issues or changes via GitHub with detailed documentation.
-   - Each submission should include a pull request describing the purpose and scope.
+- Include a pull request outlining the purpose and scope of modifications.

-2. **Project Management**:
+#### Project Management

-   - IoT-Experts uses tools like Jira or Trello to manage tasks and milestones.
+- Tasks and milestones are tracked using tools like Jira or Trello.
-   - Contributors are expected to log their progress and align with project timelines.
+- Contributors must log progress and adhere to project timelines.

-3. **Approval Process**:
+#### Approval Process
 - External contributions require prior written approval.
-   - Approved contributions must adhere to confidentiality and intellectual property clauses.
+- All contributions must comply with intellectual property and confidentiality clauses.

-For collaboration opportunities or inquiries about contributing, please contact IoT-Experts directly.
-All contributions must undergo rigorous testing and adhere to established professional standards.
+For collaboration or inquiries, contact IoT-Experts directly.
+Contributions are subject to rigorous testing and professional standards.

-As this project is part of a contractual agreement under Canadian law with IoT-Experts, it is subject to the terms and conditions specified in the contract.
-Contributors are required to:

-- Submit changes or issues via GitHub, detailing the scope and purpose of the modification.
-- Align all submissions with the intellectual property and confidentiality clauses outlined in the contract.
-- Use project boards (e.g., Trello or Jira) to track tasks and milestones, ensuring transparency and professional workflow alignment.

-External contributions are only permissible upon prior written approval by IoT-Experts.
-Please contact us directly to discuss potential collaboration opportunities or inquiries about contributing to the project.
-All modifications must adhere to established contribution guidelines and undergo rigorous testing to meet professional standards.
+---

 ## License
 This project is licensed under a custom proprietary license.
-Please contact the project owner for detailed licensing terms and restrictions.
+Contact IoT-Experts for detailed terms and restrictions.

+---

 ## Flow Node-RED

-Voici un aperçu du flow Node-RED utilisé pour ce projet :
+Below is an overview of the Node-RED flow used for this project:

 ![Flow Node-RED](./node-red-flow-screenshot.PNG)